 I took a limo from my hotel to Dallas airport this week.
-It wasn’t because I have a lot of cash to waste on a limo when a taxi could do.
+It wasn’t because I have a wad of cash to throw around.
+I just blew my budget on the conference.

-Rather, I was informed that over 7,000 Mary Kay reps are in town and have used up all available taxis.
+But rather, I was informed by the hotel concierge that over 7,000 Mary Kay reps are in town and have used up all available taxis.
+Impressive!
 I guess they left their pink Cadillacs at home.

 “Perfect!
 You should teach car salespeople how to sell!” he exclaimed.